sendwithus/jobs/lead-engineer-frontend.md

 * Making high-level technical decisions about architecture and best practices.
 * Building technical roadmaps and prioritizing frontend development projects.
 * Implementing new dashboard features in Javascript, HTML, and CSS.
 * Developing static website deployment systems.
-* Talking directly with customers to learn common pain points and technical requirements.
+* Interacting with customers to learn common pain points and technical requirements.